 Profile

-I was born in Sidcup Kent and have lived most of my life in S E London and Kent.
+I was born in Kent and have lived most of my life in S E London and Kent.
+In 2024 I moved to the North West of England, and now live in Blackpool.

 I studied Fine Art as a mature student at Ravensbourne College of Art and Design in the 1980s graduating in 1986.